We want you to rediscover your love of LEGO, because LEGO is awesome.

 If nothing else there are some great gift ideas here, so dig into it!

-LEGO Building Instructions (Android Tablets): Interactive Instructions for Technic Sets
+LEGO Building Instructions [No Longer Available] (Android Tablets): Interactive Instructions for Technic Sets

 The wordless instructions that come with LEGO sets are a huge part of their charm, but sometimes they feel remarkable unhelpful.
 If you want more information, and the ability to rotate the images so you can see more of what’s going on, LEGO’s official Building Instruction app for Android tablets is worth checking out.